-Recent works showed that the issues with vectorization also happen in simpler theories, an example being minimally coupled self-interacting vector field theories.
-For instance, for $\mathcal{A}(x)=1$ the action~\eqref{action_vt} becomes the minimally coupled Proca theory, which is well-posed.
-However, generalizations of the potential beyond a mass term, that is $2 \mu_X^2 x\to 4V(x)$ for some generic function $V$, results in ill-posedness~\cite{Mou:2022hqb,Clough:2022ygm,Coates:2022qia}.
-The underlying reason is the fact that there is an analog of the generalized Lorenz condition~\eqref{lorenz_vt} in this case as well, which ultimately leads to the same result: there is a degree of freedom in the theory whose dynamics is governed by an effective metric, an analog of $\bar{g}_{\mu\nu}$ in Eq.~\eqref{eq:geff}.
-This new metric depends on the vector field itself, and can lose its Lorentzian nature depending on how $X_\mu$ evolves in time~\cite{Coates:2022qia}.
+Recent work has shown that the issues with vectorization also happen in simpler theories, with an example being minimally coupled self-interacting vector field theories.
+For instance, for $\mathcal{A}(x)=1$ the action~\eqref{action_vt} becomes the minimally coupled Proca theory, which is well posed.
+However, generalizations of the potential beyond a mass term, that is, $2 \mu_X^2 x\to 4V(x)$ for some generic function $V$, results in ill-posedness~\cite{Mou:2022hqb,Clough:2022ygm,Coates:2022qia}.
+The underlying reason for this is the fact that there is an analog of the generalized Lorenz condition~\eqref{lorenz_vt} in this case as well, which ultimately leads to the same result: there is a degree of freedom in the theory whose dynamics is governed by an effective metric, an analog of $\bar{g}_{\mu\nu}$ in Eq.~\eqref{eq:geff}.
+This new metric depends on the vector field itself and can lose its Lorentzian nature depending on how $X_\mu$ evolves in time~\cite{Coates:2022qia}.

-\textcite{Esposito-Farese:2009wbc} provided some of the earliest examples of the ill-posedness of self-interacting vector field theories we mentioned above in a cosmological context, and it was recently demonstrated that initially healthy configurations of self-interacting vectors naturally evolve to a point where hyperbolic evolution becomes impossible~\cite{Mou:2022hqb,Clough:2022ygm,Coates:2022qia}.
-This means, nonlinear extensions of the Proca theory are more delicate than their scalar counterparts in terms of providing physical theories.
+\textcite{Esposito-Farese:2009wbc} provided some of the earliest examples of the ill-posedness of self-interacting vector field theories that we have mentioned in a cosmological context, and it was recently demonstrated that initially healthy configurations of self-interacting vectors naturally evolve to a point where hyperbolic evolution becomes impossible~\cite{Mou:2022hqb,Clough:2022ygm,Coates:2022qia,Coates:2022nif}.
+This means that nonlinear extensions of the Proca theory are more delicate than their scalar counterparts in terms of providing physical theories.
 It seems that the underlying reason for the ``failure'' of vectorization is a much more general phenomenon in theories with conditions such as Eq.~\eqref{lorenz_vt}, at least for the models conceived thus far.
 In this sense, exploration of vectorization has been leading to a deeper understanding of vector fields in general, which has implications beyond theories of gravitation.